Mount Pinatubo: In popular culture

 Long before Mount Pinatubo became famous for its cataclysmic eruption, Philippine president Ramon Magsaysay, a native of Zambales, named his C-47 presidential plane Mt.
 Pinatubo.
 The plane crashed into Mount Manunggal in Cebu province in 1957, killing the president and twenty-four others on board.

 The shape of Mount Pinatubo's caldera inspired New Clark City Athletics Stadium in Capas, Tarlac.

 Hiking activity

 The caldera formed and Lake Pinatubo has, since June 15, 1991, become a tourist attraction with the preferred route through Barangay Santa Juliana in Capas, Tarlac.

+In April 2025, Aeta communities held a protest action calling attention to their exclusion from revenues from tourism on Mount Pinatubo.
+The protesters said they their calls for the NCIP to address the issue had been ignored.
+Indigenous rights activist Beverly Longid of KATRIBU said that the NCIP has a history of neglecting the Aeta indigenous peoples.
+Longid stated that there is a need to recognize "the Aeta and their rights over their ancestral land and territory".

+Biodiversity

+Mammals

+The Long-nosed forest mouse (Apomys sacobianus) is a species of rodent endemic to Mount Pinatubo, Philippines.

+The Zambales forest mouse (Apomys zambalensis) is a species of rodent endemic to Zambales Mountain Range, Philippines.